Sydney Film School: History

 In 2019 Sydney Film School changed ownership as part of an amalgamation with Sydney Acting School (formerly known as International Screen Academy) at Waterloo Studios.
 This amalgamation took place after the school had moved into the Academy's Young Street campus from its Cope Street campus.
 Although the Sydney Film School name, brand and course structure live on, the original founders and staff are no longer involved with the current school.

-Simon David Hunter is the Executive Chairman of Waterloo Studios Australia and Director of Sydney Film School.

-Simon established Waterloo Studios, a purpose built film and TV studio in Sydney Australia that is home to Sydney Film School, Sydney Actors School, Talent Development Project and works with ITV Australia.
+Waterloo Studios, a purpose-built film and TV studio in Sydney, Australia, that is home to Sydney Film School, and Sydney Actors School.

 Courses and admission

 Sydney Film School offers a one-year Diploma of Screen & Media, and one year Advanced Diploma of Screen & Media.
-In partnership with Excelsia College, based in Macquarie Park, Sydney Film School also offers a Bachelor of Screen Production.

 Students are selected through an interview and pitch presentation process.
 Prospective students apply at the Sydney Film School website, and then prepare a film/TV pitch to present to the interview panel.

 Accolades

 In April 2020, Variety magazine included Sydney Film School in their list of "The Top Film Schools and Educators From Around the Globe".

 Some of the accolades afforded to Sydney Film School graduates for their work include: